pboesu/rucrdtw/paper.md

 ---

 # Summary
 Dynamic Time Warping (DTW) methods provide algorithms to optimally map a given time series onto all or part of another time series [@berndt1994using].
-The remaining cumulative distance between the series after the alignement is a useful distance metric in time series data mining applications for tasks such as classification, clustering, and anomaly detection.
+The remaining cumulative distance between the series after the alignment is a useful distance metric in time series data mining applications for tasks such as classification, clustering, and anomaly detection.

 Calculating a DTW alignment is computationally relatively expensive, and as a consequence DTW is often a bottleneck in time series data mining applications.
 The [UCR Suite](http://www.cs.ucr.edu/~eamonn/UCRsuite.html) [@rakthanmanon2012searching] provides a highly optimized algorithm for best-match subsequence searches that avoids unnecessary distance computations and thereby enables fast DTW and Euclidean Distance queries even in data sets containing trillions of observations.